 It’s about something important.
 It’s about who your parents are.
-You know how sometimes I treat you differently than your older siblings?
-There’s a reason for that, and it’s time we talked about it.
+You’ve noticed, I’m sure, that sometimes I treat you differently than your older siblings.
+Well, there’s a reason for that.
+You’re old enough now, and it’s time we talked about it.

 You have a different mom than the other kids.

 The mom who raised your brothers and sister did look a little like me, but she was thinner, and had better skin.
 She ran without tiring, fueled by energy, enthusiasm, and expectations.
 She could read important things like thermometers and medicine bottles without glasses, and could hear her children clearly when they hollered for her from the “upstairs” phone.
 Everything, from great grades and high achievements to missteps and failures, was kind of a big deal.
 She knew her kids’ homerooms and classmates and report cards and teachers like the back of her wrinkle-free hand; she did frequent stints as Room Mom and PTA president, mostly to stay “on the inside”.
 She was heavily involved.

 The trouble with all this was that she expected her kids—because she more or less expected herself—to be ever excellent and practically perfect.
 By the time the young mom was asking herself how this was sustainable, and how come it all felt so hard all the time, it was already a little too late; she was already falling apart a little.

 As a result, you got a refurbished version of a mom, the kind you end up with after the first one breaks down but is still under warranty, and is returned to you with different insides, a whole new Motherboard.
 This one is notably more laid back, to be sure, but also CANNOT HEAR YOU when you call from your room and who pees her pants a little while fake-nice-shouting for you to PLEASE COME DOWNSTAIRS TO HAVE A CONVERSATION, for God’s sake.
 And who is constantly interrupting you to ask, “Is anyone else in this house hot??”